azf20/paymaestro/README.md

 Now you can use the metaProvider to create a metaWriteContracts function, which can be used in place of any writeContracts functions.

-e.g. you can add it to the change Owner interaction: tx(metaWriteContracts.SmartContractWallet.updateOwner(newOwner, { gasLimit: ethers.utils.hexlify(40000) }));
+e.g. Pass it to the SmartContractWallet and you can add it to the change Owner interaction: tx(metaWriteContracts.SmartContractWallet.updateOwner(newOwner, { gasLimit: ethers.utils.hexlify(40000) }));